Table of Contents

 Paragraph featured snippets show 40-50 word explanations based on a search query with a link to the source content.
-This type of featured snippets can be secured with proper on-page SEO and content formatting.
+This type of featured snippet can be secured with proper on-page SEO and content formatting.

 List featured snippet

-You will notice that most types of “how-to” search queries will trigger a list featured snippet.
+You will notice that most types of “how-to” search queries will trigger a list-featured snippet.
 This information is presented in either a numbered list or a bulleted list and is a powerful way to generate more traffic for recipe sites or process-oriented content.